-- 21. The use of ratings data and probability values to make recommendations over a computer network was not a longstanding or fundamental economic practice at the time of the invention disclosed in the '282 patent.
-Nor at the time was the use of ratings data and probability values to make recommendations a fundamental principle in ubiquitous use on the internet or computers in general. - 22.
-The '282 patent discloses how interactions with the internet are manipulated to yield a desired result-a result that overrides the routine and conventional sequence of events ordinarily triggered by requesting content or a product that is relevant to a user of a website. - 23.
+- 23. The '282 patent discloses how interactions with the internet are manipulated to yield a desired result-a result that overrides the routine and conventional sequence of events ordinarily triggered by requesting content or a product that is relevant to a user of a website. - 24.
 And the use of probability values in collaborative filtering (as in the '282 patent) to control for generally popular content and/or products is important and offers something more than a collaborative filtering system that fails to control for the general popularity of content and/or products.
 Data scientists at Hulu, LLC (operator of a streaming video website) described the importance of accounting for general popularity of a given item:

 Just because a recommendation system can accurately predict user behavior does not mean it produces a show that you want to recommend to an active user.
 For example, "Family Guy" is a very popular show on Hulu, and thus most users have watched at least some episodes from this show.
 These users do not need us to recommend this show to them - the show is popular enough that users will decide whether or not to watch it by themselves.
 Thus, novelty is also an important metric to evaluate recommendations.
-15
+20